Tips for Using Composting Tumbler Bins in the Desert

-- Tumbler bins may be used statically (not turned) as long as you continue to add coarse bulking material and maintain moisture at 50%.
-See #3a.
+- Tumbler bins may be used statically (i.e., not tumbled) as long as you regularly add bulking material with each addition and maintain 50% moisture in the contents.

 Where to learn more and get help:

-- Attend a Composting in Tumbling Bins class.
-Visit Bernalillo County Master Composters: Classes/Activities for the Public to see when one is offered.
+- Attend one of our free Composting in Tumbler Bins classes.
+Visit Bernalillo County Master Composters: Classes/Activities for the Public to see when one will be offered.